 Earth science, unfortunately, is neither a separate subject of study nor is it comprehensively represented in the school curriculum in India.
-Teachers not from the Science, but the Arts stream, teach earth science topics in schools.
+Teachers from the Arts, and not the Science stream, teach earth science topics in schools.
 Teaching is mainly in the form of lectures without many hands-on and mind-on activities.
 Inquiry-based learning and teaching skills are inadequate; as a result, students memorize facts and figures and do not observe, analyse and hypothesise.
 The consequence?
 They are unable to relate what is taught in the classroom to what they see in their surroundings.
 That school teachers are not formally trained in the teaching of earth sciences is a glaring omission, covering both the aspects of content knowledge and interactive teaching skills, using the laboratory, outdoors and computer-learning environments that form the heart of earth science education.